-We also primarily depend upon KedPlasma LLC ("Kedplasma"), a subsidiary of Kedrion, for the supply of the hyper-immune plasma which is used for the production of KEDRAB to be sold in the United States and of KAMRAB to be sold in other markets.
-See "-We would become supply-constrained, and our financial performance would suffer if we were unable to obtain adequate quantities of source plasma or plasma derivatives or specialty ancillary products approved by the FDA, the EMA or the regulatory authorities in Israel, or if our suppliers were to fail to modify their operations to meet regulatory requirements or if prices of the source plasma or plasma derivatives were to raise significantly."
+We currently also purchase from a subsidiary of Kedrion, KedPlasma LLC ("Kedplasma"), a large portion of the hyper-immune plasma which is used for the production of KEDRAB/KAMRAB.
+See "-We would become supply-constrained, and our financial performance would suffer if we were unable to obtain adequate quantities of source plasma or plasma derivatives or specialty ancillary products approved by the FDA, the EMA, Health Canada or the regulatory authorities in Israel, or if our suppliers were to fail to modify their operations to meet regulatory requirements or if prices of the source plasma or plasma derivatives were to raise significantly."

-If we fail to maintain our relationship with Kedrion, we could face significant costs in finding a replacement distributor for the sales of KEDRAB in the United States and a replacement supplier of the hyper-immune plasma which is used for the production of KEDRAB.
-Delays in establishing a relationship with a new distributor and supplier could lead to a decrease in our KEDRAB sales and a deterioration in our market share when compared with one or more of our competitors.
+If we do not maintain the distribution relationship with Kedrion, we would be required to assume the sales and marketing activities of KEDRAB, or we would need to engage a replacement distributor for the product in the United States.
+Further, if we fail to maintain the plasma supply agreement with KedPlasma we would need to increase supply from other available sources and/or find a replacement supplier of the hyper-immune plasma which is used to manufacture KEDRAB/ KAMRAB.
+Establishing a relationship with a new distributor or supplier or internalizing those activities could lead to a decrease in KEDRAB/ KAMRAB sales and a deterioration in our market share when compared with one or more of our competitors.
 Any of the foregoing developments could have an adverse effect upon our sales, margins and profitability.

-Our ability to assume full responsibility for the commercialization and sales of CYTOGAM, HEPGAM B, VARIZIG and WINRHO SDF in the U.S. market is critical in order to support future growth, future results of operations and profitability.
+Sales of CYTOGAM, HEPGAM B, VARIZIG and WINRHO SDF in the U.S. market are critical in order to support future growth, future results of operations and profitability.

-Pursuant to a transition services agreement we entered into with Saol, we currently rely on Saol's commercial infrastructure and prior experience to sell and distribute CYTOGAM, HEPGAM B, VARIZIG and WINRHO SD world-wide.
-Sales of these products in the U.S. market represent approximately 75% of their world-wide sales.
-We initiated activities to establish a U.S. based commercial and sales team to gradually take over the U.S. commercial responsibility for these products.
-Such activities include hiring employees with relevant U.S. commercial experience, engaging wholesalers, customers and a U.S. third-party logistics (3PL) provider, and understanding market landscape and trends for these products through market research and discussions with physicians and key opinion leaders.
-These activities are crucial for our ability to assume all commercial operations from Saol and are necessary in order to successfully maintain sales levels and identify growth opportunities.
+Sales of CYTOGAM, HEPGAM B, VARIZIG and WINRHO SDF in the U.S. market represented approximately 21% and 30% of our Proprietary Product segment sales for the years ended December 31, 2023 and 2022.
+Following the acquisition of these products in November 2021, we established a U.S. based commercial and sales team which gradually assumed the U.S. commercial responsibility for these products.
+Such activities included hiring employees with relevant U.S. commercial experience, engaging wholesalers, customers, and a U.S. third-party logistics ("3PL") provider, and understanding market landscape and trends for these products through market research and discussions with physicians and key opinion leaders, as well as medical affairs activities which include educating physicians, supporting medical publications and collecting new clinical data associated with these products.

-Given our limited prior experience in directly managing U.S. commercial operations and the operational, technical and regulatory challenges in maintaining such activity, we may not be able to realize the anticipated benefits of such activities.
-We may not be able to adequately and timely assume all responsibility or secure the required engagements or maintain or expand market demand and continued product sales, which may result in significant reduction in sales, increased operating costs and reduced profitability.
+However, given our limited prior experience in directly managing U.S. commercial and medical operations and the operational, technical and regulatory challenges in maintaining such activity, as well as the significant costs involved in such operations, we may not be able to realize the anticipated benefits of such activities, and may not be able to adequately maintain or expand market demand and continued product sales, which may result in significant reduction in sales, increased operating costs and reduced profitability.